 Originally from Des Moines, IA, Heather began her dance training at Iowa's Westside Dance Academy.
 There, her love for dance began and grew.
 She studied ballet, tap, jazz, lyrical, hip hop and pointe.
-She competed in many competitions in the Midwest while dancing at Westside, and had the opportunity to perform in Disneyland for their 50th anniversary.
+She competed in many competitions in the Midwest while dancing at Westside and was invited to perform in Disneyland for their 50th anniversary celebration.
 Heather continued dancing and competing throughout her college career at Northwestern College, IA.
-Studying theatre along with dance, she has the privilege to choreograph for theatrical performances as well as dance showcases.
-After graduation, she continued to push herself into using both her passion for dance and love for theatre to choreograph for events and showcases around Chicago, as well as participating in music videos throughout the city.
-Everyone has their own story to tell.
-She encourages students to tell their story through their dancing.
-"We dance to express what words cannot."
+Studying theatre along with dance, she was privileged to choreograph for theatrical performances as well as dance showcases.
+After graduation, she continued to push herself into using both her passion for dance and love for theatre.
+Since moving to Chicago, she has enjoyed choreographing and dancing for events and showcases, as well as participating in music videos throughout the city.
+Everyone has their own story to tell, and dancing is her favorite way to tell it.
+She encourages students to do the same, and loves having the opportunity to teach others in such a welcoming environment.

 Instructor of children's classes

 Originally from Des Moines Iowa, Lynda started her dance training at Iowa’s Westside Dance Academy.
-Competing in lyrical, contemporary, jazz, tap, hip hop, and production, she went on to dance at Northwestern College.
-As captain of the NW Dance Team, she choreographed hip hop, pom, and jazz routines for halftime basketball shows and state competitions.
-After graduating, Lynda moved back to Des Moines and began training with ballet instructor Ben Rethmeier.
+She’s had 18 years of training in ballet, jazz, tap and contemporary.
+She competed in several national and regional competitions before graduating and continuing to dance in college.
+As captain of the Northwestern Dance Team, she choreographed hip hop, pom, and jazz routines for halftime basketball shows and state competitions.
+After graduating, Lynda moved back to Des Moines and began training with Ballet Instructor Ben Rethmeier.
 She also began teaching ballet, jazz, tap, and hip hop classes at a neighborhood studio.

 Nicki began her formal dance training at the age of 16, studying at Dancers Inc. and Juline School of Dance in California.
 At 18 she received two scholarships to study dance at Columbia College Chicago, where she trained for 3 years.In summer of 2012 Nicki was given the opportunity to train with Anthony Wright and Sara Accettura in Urbania Italy.
 In Chicago, she also had the pleasure of training with Deeply Rooted Dance Theatre and Ballet Chicago's Studio Company and professional training program.Nicki graduated from The School of the Art Institute Chicago with a BFA in Film/Video and Performance in May of 2016.
 She currently creates both live and dance for camera works, and is a dancer with Ardent Dance Company.